 We now consider the case where $V_{\mathfrak{N}_{m}}^{\neq 0}$ is non-empty, namely we set $m=1$ and let $N$ be an odd integer.
 By the arguments above the non-zero closure of $V_{\mathfrak{N}_{m}}$ is given by $V_{\mathfrak{N}_{m}}^{\neq 0}=X_{B}$.
 Taking the projective closure of $X_{B}$ yields the projective toric variety $X_A$ defined by the $3 \times (N+2) $ integer matrix The polytope $P={\rm conv}(A)$ is a triangle of dimension $2$ (see Figure \ref{fig:Seq}).
 The three vertices of $P$ are given as the columns of the matrix where $v_i$ denotes vertex $i$.

 This polytope $P$ (see Figure \ref{fig:Seq}) is smooth (i.e.~the associated toric variety is smooth), hence $V_j$, the sum of all Chern-Mather volumes of all faces of dimension $j$, is equal to the sum of all normalized volumes of dimension $j$ faces. $P$ is a triangle, and hence has normalized volume one, has three edges (dimension one faces) each of with normalized volume one, and has three vertices.
 This gives $V_2=1$, $V_1=3$, $V_0=3$, respectively.
-Applying \eqref{eq:computeEDToric} gives \end{proof} \begin{remark} Theorem \ref{theorem:Seq} is rather remarkable as it tells us that for any parameter vector and any measurement we will always find exactly one local minimum for the Euclidean distance problem associated to the sequestration network \eqref{eq:SeqReactScheme}.
-Using Proposition \ref{prop:real} we can guarantee that all coordinates of this minimum point are positive real numbers; in particular this minimum is the desired model point. \end{remark}
+Applying \eqref{eq:computeEDToric} gives \end{proof} \begin{remark} Theorem \ref{theorem:Seq} is rather remarkable as it states that for any parameter vector and any measurement there will always be exactly one local minimum for the Euclidean distance problem associated to the sequestration network \eqref{eq:SeqReactScheme}.
+However, it can be shown that $V_{\mathfrak{N}_{m=1}}^{\neq 0}$ does not intersect the positive orthant and, therefore, while sequestration networks are biologically important, the study of their positive steady states is futile. \end{remark}

 Due to its minimal complexity the ED problem for sequestration networks can be solved by computing the Gr{\"o}bner basis from which the solution can be read off immediately; see Figure \ref{fig:SeqTim}.